uberspark/uberspark/docs/nextgen-toolkit/contrib-guide/docs.rst

 |uspark| Documentation
 ======================

-The |uberspark| documentation makes use of Sphinx (with restructured text) at a high-level.
+The |uberspark| documentation makes use of Sphinx and Restructured Text (reST) at a high-level.
-We also use Breathe and Doxygen in order to automatically pull in documentation from C and Assembly language code (e.g., |uobj| runtime libraries, sentinels etc.).
+We also use Breathe and Doxygen in order to automatically pull in documentation from C and Assembly language code (e.g., |uobjrtl|, sentinels etc.).

 .. note::   The high level documentation build is controlled by ``docs/conf.py``, the Sphinx documentation